cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades/README.md

-# Ansible Role: software_upgrades_remote
+# Ansible Role: software_upgrades

-This Ansible role is designed to perform software upgrades on Cisco SD-WAN devices using a remote server.
-It covers the entire workflow for upgrading vManage, vBond, vSmar devices using software images stored on a remote server configured with SCP.
+This Ansible role is designed to perform software upgrades on Cisco SD-WAN devices.
+Upgrade can be performed using images stored on remote server or by uploading images from local machine directly to vManage.
+Role covers the entire workflow for upgrading vManage, vBond, vSmart devices.

 ## Role Description

-The `software_upgrades_remote` role performs the following tasks:
+The `software_upgrades` role performs the following tasks:

 1. Verifies that required variables for the role are present.
-2. Informs the user to ensure the FTP server is correctly configured for remote server upgrades.
+2. (with remote server) Informs the user to ensure the FTP server is correctly configured for remote server upgrades.
-3. Configures the remote server within Cisco vManage.
+3. (with remote server) Configures the remote server within Cisco vManage.
-4. Retrieves and validates the list of remote server repositories.
+4. (with remote server) Retrieves and validates the list of remote server repositories.
-5. Uploads software images from the remote server to the Cisco vManage software repository.
+5. Uploads software images to the Cisco vManage software repository.
 6. Filters and asserts the presence of required software images in the vManage software repository.
 7. Executes software upgrade operations on vManage, vBond, and vSmart controllers.
 8. Sets the default software version on the controllers.
 9. Cleans up available software images from the controllers if desired.
 10. Verifies that the activated version is set as the current and default version.
+11. (with manual upload) Executes software upgrade operations on cEdges.
+12. (with manual upload) Sets the default software version on the cEdges.
+13. (with manual upload) Cleans up available software images from the cEdges if desired.
+14. (with manual upload) Verifies that the activated version is set as the current and default version.

 ## Requirements